A Quick Look at Osaka – Things to Do & Travel Guide

 One of the most popular things to do in Osaka is the Osaka Aquarium “Kaiyukan”.
 If you enjoy aquariums, this is definitely one of the best.
 They’re a bit out of the way but you get to see a whale shark (and a large variety of other sea life), pet some animals, and more at the aquarium.
 They have a nighttime event but we went during the day and night and honestly, the nighttime was very dark and we couldn’t see much.
 Definitely go during the day.

-Osaka Castle is another popular tourist attraction.
+Osaka Castle is another popular tourist attraction and is the place to go if you want to learn more about the Siege of Osaka.
 It’s very beautiful on the outside and the top has panoramic views of the city.
 The inside has an exhibition on the warfare that makes up the castle’s history.
 Though it doesn’t have much in the way of interior design, it’s a great way to learn about one of Japan’s most important landmarks.
-You can alternatively go to the Umeda Sky Building for views.
+You can also go to the Umeda Sky Building for views, but the Castle shouldn’t be missed.
+It’s the true landmark of the city.

 Sumiyoshi Taisha is in Osaka and it’s the head of the Sumiyoshi Shinto shrines, though it is a bit out of the way.
+It was at the top of my list but I didn’t get there.
 However with those photos, I think it may have been worth the trip.
 As mentioned before, you can take the metro out for a flat fare per day.
 Just make sure to make time for it.

 Dotonbori is one of the more famous places to visit in Osaka, and it is quite cute.
 There’s not much to eat for vegetarians but the way the restaurants are set up is adorable.
+The Japanese put a lot of work into making everything aesthetically pleasing.
 If you do eat meat (like my brother), there’s a tonne of different things to try.
 He absolutely loved this place and we kept going back again and again so he could get dinner.
 Denden Town is a lesser-known area, but it’s a street that has a lot of tech- and anime-related shops.
 Again, it was more my brother’s thing, but it’s also quintessential to Japan.
 Also you can find so many “gotchas” here!
 I wanted to get all the cat hats.
 When you move down further, you can get to Shinsekai, which used to be an amusement park.
 It’s styled after New York and Paris.

 It looks so close on a map.
 It’s not!
 After metroing and walking 30,000+ steps, we barely put a dent in this city.